lfiaschi/advanced-pymc-marketing-examples/blogs/chronos_pymc_marketing.md

 **Scenario Analysis**: Generate multiple control scenarios (optimistic/pessimistic economic conditions) and see how optimal media allocation changes.

-**Regulated Industries**: Where you need both prediction accuracy AND interpretable causal effects for compliance.

-## Implementation Considerations

-The approach isn't without trade-offs.
-Here's what we've learned from production deployments:

-**Data Requirements**: You need sufficient historical data for both MMM training (minimum 2 years) and control forecasting (at least 100 time points for Chronos2).

-**Computational Resources**: While inference is fast, initial MMM training on hierarchical data can take 4-6 hours on modern hardware.
-Plan accordingly.

-**Model Versioning**: Maintain clear lineage between MMM versions and their corresponding control forecasts.
-Mismatched models can introduce subtle errors.

-**Forecast Horizons**: Accuracy degrades with forecast length.
-For horizons beyond 6 months, consider ensemble approaches or scenario planning rather than point predictions.

 ## The Path Forward